Aetherwoks-labs/CNC-PCB/docs/drilling.md

 5. Export G-code as `drill.nc`

 ## ⚠️ Notes & Tips
-- Make sure the drill bit length is long enough for `1.8 mm` depth
 - Always test spindle tightness and bit alignment
 - Do not forget to re-zero Z after bit change
 - Save job and run only **after isolation is complete**